This post may contain affiliate links. Read my disclosure page here.

 Paleo Breakfast Casserole

 This breakfast casserole has become one of my favorite weekend breakfasts!
 It is packed with veggies and eggs but it also has a delicious sweet/spicy flavor because of the sweet potatoes and the mild Italian sausage I use.
-I also love that it’s a healthy breakfast casserole – it’s naturally Paleo, Whole30, gluten-free, dairy-free and loaded with nutrients from all the vegetables.
+What I really enjoy about this breakfast casserole is that it fits Paleo, Whole30, gluten-free, and dairy-free lifestyles, plus it’s packed with veggies for extra goodness.

 Sausage Casserole